Compositions

 II.
 Lux Aeterna

-2 Movements for String Orchestra, SATB Choir, Pipe Organ, Harp & Percussion in the Cherokee Language
+String Orchestra, SATB Choir, Pipe Organ, Harp & Percussion – Cherokee Language

-Composed by Anjelica Lindsey, the first Native American woman from the United States to write a requiem and the world’s first Requiem in the Cherokee language, REQUIEM stands as a groundbreaking achievement.
+Composed in 2024 by Anjelica Lindsey, the first Native American woman from the United States to write a requiem and the world’s first Requiem in the Cherokee language.

 A Statement from Anjelica Lindsey on REQUIEM: